October 2008 Archives

 What Environment?

-Despite the fact that the Navy's training was not impeded by the mitigations, the Navy and the President appealed to the Supreme Court to overrule any measures imposed by the lower courts.
-Yesterday the Supreme Court question the two sides about whales, sonar, and impact statements.
-It considered issues of standing and equity, as well as the role of the executive branch in determining the fate of the environment and endangered species.
+But the Navy doesn't want to take any more steps to mitigate environmental damage (It too, conceded several points before bringing its case to the high court.)
+Despite the fact that the Navy's training was not impeded by the mitigations the LA court requested, the Navy and the President appealed to the Supreme Court to overrule any measures imposed by the lower courts, and yesterday the Supreme Court questioned the two sides about whales, sonar, and impact statements.
+It considered issues of standing and equity, as well as the role of the executive branch in determining the fate of endangered species.

 Whales & Sonar: It's Not Pretty

 After the 2003 mass strandings in the Canary Islands, Nature published a report by Jepson et al, showing that beaked whales had gas filled cavities and emboli in their organs and tissues.
-The animals hemorrhage around their ears and brain.
-According to Jepson's theory the whales died from decompression sickness.1 A subsequent study in Science, 2004 found the same effect in sperm whales.
+The animals tend to hemorrhage around their ears and brain and according to Jepson, the whales died from decompression sickness.1 A subsequent study in Science, 2004 found the same effect in sperm whales.
 2. Jepson later reported that embolisms were also present in whales stranded off the coast of Spain in 2006.
-3 More studies of strandings found similar evidence.
-4
+3 More studies of strandings found the same.
+4 So, common to the many government funded reports, and consistent with observation, tagging, and corpse analysis, whales become disoriented when subjected to sonar, leading to decompression sickness 5.

-Common to the many reports, and consistent with observation, tagging, and later corpse analysis, whales seem to become disoriented when subjected to sonar, which leads to decompression sickness 5.
-Recent research by teams in the Ian Boyd lab at St Andrews University and in the Peter Tyack lab at the Woods Hole Oceanographic Institute suggest that the whales perceive the sonar as a predator.
-Tyack told Times Online published a story September 28, 2008, based in interviews with the two lead scientists.
-Said Tyack:
+Recent research by teams in the Ian Boyd lab at St Andrews University and in the Peter Tyack lab at the Woods Hole Oceanographic Institute suggest that the whales try to escape the sound, causing them to dive frantically, which upsets their usual feeding and breeding habits.
+This erratic diving behavior causes the bends, hemorrhaging and injuries, Tyack told Times Online in a story published September 28, 2008:

 "[The Navy] uses pulses of similar frequency and duration to the pulses emitted by killer whales and is very loud.
 It seems to have a particularly strong effect on species, such as small beaked whales, of which killer whales are the primary predator."

-Oh, This Won't Hurt at All, Says the Navy
+This Won't Hurt at All, Says the Navy

 "In sound intensity, in this courtroom if we had a jet engine and you multiplied that noise by 2,000 times, correcting for water, that's the sound's intensity that would be going on in the water if you were a marine mammal near that source."